Club-Mate: Ingredients and variations

 There are several variations on the original recipe available: Club-Mate IceT Kraftstoff (an iced-tea variant with slightly higher caffeine content (220 mg per L) and more sugar), Club-Mate Granat (with added pomegranate for a more fruity taste) and Club-Mate Winter Edition (with spices giving it a gingerbread-like taste - this edition is only available during the winter months).
 The latest variation is Club-Mate Zero, a sugar free version.

 Tschunk

 Tschunk [ˈtʃʊnk] is a German highball consisting of Club-Mate and white or brown rum.
 It is usually served with limes and cane or brown sugar.

 Like Club-Mate, the Tschunk is a typical drink within European hacker culture and can often be found at scene typical events or locations like the Chaos Communication Congress.

+Bloomberg journalist Vernon Silver noted 'It tastes a lot better than it sounds.'